Australia's Uluru closes to climbers for good after decades-long fight

 American tourist Kathleen Kostroski said she would not climb because it would be “sacrilegious” to do so.

-“It’s a violation against mother nature, first of all and secondly, against the aboriginal indigenous people here,” she said.
+One of the last climbers, Jason Dudas from Las Vegas, said: “Well, I know there’s a big controversy on the hike, and I respect the First Nations here, but since it was an optional thing to do, I decided to do it and now that it’s officially closed, I won’t be hiking it anymore.”

-Dozens of people have died while climbing Uluru, from falls and dehydration in the hot, dry conditions.
+Dozens of people have died while climbing Uluru, from falls and dehydration.
 Summer temperatures often top 40 degrees Celsius (104 degrees Fahrenheit).

 The closure was announced two years ago when fewer than 20 percent of visitors were making the climb.